schnatterer/smeagol-galore/README.md

 # TODOs

-- Create and trust self signed certs (if not present) on startup in order to provide more convenient getting started?
+- Startup test using travis?
+See [here, for example](https://github.com/Unidata/tomcat-docker/blob/master/.travis.yml)

+- Provide an overview diagram

 - Create helm chart (use draft?)

-- Startup test using travis?
+- How to run behind proxy (HTTP/S, certs, Proxy config, etc.)?

 - Convert to a more 12-factor-like app using multiple containers and docker-compose
+- Use PKCMS12 instead of java keystore in tomcat and for self signed